DeMarcoAMO/Entangleware/Base/BoardsREADME.md

 * [AD5372](#ad5372)

 # Parent Class
-The `PeripheralBoard` parent class contains the basic parameters and methods for serial communication with peripheral hardware.
+The `PeripheralBoard` parent class is an API, containing the basic parameters and methods for serial communication with peripheral hardware.
 All boards have two pins for communication, a data/spi pin and a serial clock pin.

 ## SPI